 5. Mental health issues result from a lack of motivation or willpower.

-Mental illness is not a sign of weakness or poor character.
+NOT TRUE: Mental illness is not a sign of weakness or poor character.
 On the contrary, a person has to be strong to fight a mental health condition.
 Telling someone to “snap out of it” is hurtful, and it’s simply not possible.
 They may get better with treatment, and many completely recover.

 6. Talk therapy and self-help programs don’t work.